MOHIT6879/jarvis-ai/readme.md

 # 🎙️ Jarvis - Voice Assistant (Offline+LLM Enabled)

-Jarvis is a voice-activated AI assistant that can perform tasks like opening websites, searching online, providing weather updates, reading the news, answering questions using an LLM (via OpenRouter), and even remembering what you tell it—all through natural speech.
+Jarvis is a voice-activated AI assistant that can perform tasks like opening websites, searching online, providing weather updates, answering questions using an LLM (via OpenRouter), and even remembering what you tell it—all through natural speech.

 ---